E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 ![Network Topology](./images/topology.png)

-The topology uses one router, one switch, and one administrator PC on the same network.
+The topology uses one router, one switch, an administrator PC, and a second PC used to test unauthorized remote access.

-PC-Admin is used to remotely manage both R0 and SW0.
+PC-Admin is the authorized management workstation.
+PC-Test is used later to verify that the VTY ACL prevents other devices from remotely managing R0 and SW0.

 ---